linuxiano85/FluxaraAudioVideoConverter/README.md

 🎬 **Linux-first analog restoration & conversion with FFmpeg**

 > **Note**: This project was previously named **NovaAudioVideoConverter**.
-The repository will be renamed to `fluxara-avc` by the owner after this rebrand PR is merged.
+The repository has been renamed to `FluxaraAudioVideoConverter` (new URL: https://github.com/linuxiano85/FluxaraAudioVideoConverter).
 GitHub will create automatic redirects from the old URL.

 ![Rust](https://img.shields.io/badge/rust-1.70%2B-orange.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)